About OPS

 e) Carrying out any other function related to its overall purposes not otherwise inconsistent with the law.

-Policy of OPS Executive Committee regarding restricted Funds
+Policy of OPS Executive Committee Regarding Restricted Funds

 Ocracoke Preservation Society welcomes donations, and thanks all friends of Ocracoke and the Society who so graciously contribute money, documents, photos and artifacts for the preservation of island history and culture.
 We strive always to be good stewards of all donations.The majority of monetary donations are unrestricted.
 Ocracoke Preservation Society uses these funds at the discretion of the Executive Committee with input from various special committees.